Panic freedom

 Let's come back to our example.
 There is an informal assumption to the multiplication operator in Rust: the inputs should be small enough so that the addition doesn't overflow.

-Note that Rust also provides wrapping_mul
+Note that Rust also provides wrapping_mul, a non-panicking variant

-that wraps when the result is bigger
+of the multiplication on u8 that wraps when the result is bigger

-.
-Replacing the common multiplication with wrapping_mul
+than 255.
+Replacing the common multiplication with wrapping_mul in

-would fix the panic, but then, square(256)
+square would fix the panic, but then, square(256) returns zero.

-Semantically, this is not what one would expect from square
+Semantically, this is not what one would expect from square.

-Our problem is that our function square
+Our problem is that our function square is well-defined only when

-its input is within 0
+its input is within 0 and 15.

 Solution: add a precondition